-- After the pork has slow cooked, reach two forks or meat claws in the slow cooker and pull the pork apart in the crock pot.
+- Shred the pork.
+After the pork has slow cooked, reach two forks or meat claws in the slow cooker and pull the pork apart in the crock pot.

 When made with a lean pork tenderloin, pulled pork can be a wonderfully healthy part of a balanced diet.

 This pulled pork recipe, served in a sweet potato, is only 292 calories per serving.
 It provides 25 grams of protein and more than 20 TIMES the recommended daily amount of Vitamin A. It’s also gluten free, when served in a roasted sweet potato.

 The difference between pork loin and pork tenderloin

 While their names sound similar, pork loin and pork tenderloin are two totally different cuts of meat and should not be substituted for one another.

 Pork loin is thicker, larger and fattier than a pork tenderloin.
 A pork loin usually weighs between 4-5 pounds.
 A pork tenderloin is extremely lean and tender and usually weighs around 1 pound.

 While a pork tenderloin is a wonderfully tender and juicy cut of meat, since it doesn’t have the fat to flavor the meat, it requires a really delicious rub to give it the flavor.
 The Coffee Rosemary Rub in this recipe definitely does the trick.
 I wouldn’t call it the WORLD’S BEST rub for nothing!